julep-ai/julep/docs/python-sdk-docs/julep/managers/tool.md

 agent_id (Union[str, UUID]): The unique identifier of the agent. tool_id (Union[str, UUID]): The unique identifier of the tool to be updated.
 - `function` *FunctionDefDict* - A dictionary containing the new definition of the tool.
+- `overwrite` *bool* - A flag indicating whether to overwrite the existing definition.

 #### Returns